 When you need to take an extended leave of absence to attend to personal or family matters, consult the HR Service Center at 315.443.4042 to discuss which University leave policies are appropriate for your circumstances.
 An HR Representative can explain whether you are eligible for a paid leave of absence, an unpaid leave of absence, or disability benefits, and whether you will continue health or other benefits during your leave.
 Review the leave policies for more information.

 Paid Leave of Absence/Disability Leave

 Unpaid Leave of Absence

-If you take a leave of absence without pay, and that leave is not protected by the Family Medical Leave Act (FMLA) or the Uniformed Services Employment Reemployment Rights Act (“USERRA”) or other regulations, you will not have benefits continued during the leave.
+If you take a leave of absence without pay, and that leave is not protected by the Family Medical Leave Act (FMLA) or the Uniformed Services Employment Reemployment Rights Act (“USERRA”) or other regulations, you may not have benefits continued during the leave.
 You may be able to continue benefits under COBRA by paying the full cost plus a 2% administrative fee.

 Depending on your circumstances, you may wish to consider whether a flexible work arrangement is appropriate for your situation.
 Consult with your supervisor or your Senior HR Business Partner to learn more about this option.